coreruleset/modsecurity-crs-docker/README-containers.md

 ## Full documentation

 ⚠️ We are limited to 25000 chars in the Docker Hub documentation.
 The full documentation is hosted on [GitHub](https://github.com/coreruleset/modsecurity-crs-docker/blob/master/README.md).
-There you can find how to build the containers for multiple architectures, how to add your own CRS version, and additional information.

 ## What is the Core Rule Set